Dickson Tarkighir: Political career

 Dickson Tarkighir was a member of the People's Democratic Party (PDP).
 He worked for the victory of the party at all levels which earned him the appointment of Senior Special Assistant on Industries to the Governor of Benue State in 2009.
 He was re-appointed into the same position in 2011; a position he held until 2014 when he resigned to run for a seat in the National Assembly.

 He sought for the ticket of the People's Democratic Party to contest at the polls but lost to John Tondo, in a primary election described as unfair.
-He left the PDP for the All Peoples Congress (APC) where he secured the ticket to contest at the polls in the 2015 general elections and won the seat to represent the people of Makurdi/Guma Federal Constituency in the House of Representatives, Abuja.
+He left the PDP for the All Progressives Congress (APC) where he secured the ticket to contest at the polls in the 2015 general elections and won the seat to represent the people of Makurdi/Guma Federal Constituency in the House of Representatives, Abuja.

 On Tuesday, 24 July 2018, Tarkighir was among 37 members of the House of Representatives who defected from the ruling All Progressives Congress (APC) to other political parties.
 He defected to the People's Democratic Party (PDP), a party he had previously defected from.

 However, On Tuesday, 22 January 2019, Tarkighir announced his return to the All Progressives Congress (APC) saying "efforts by the Federal Government to restore peace and order to his constituency had pacified him and his people."
 Dickson Tarkighir had earlier left the APC after being "aggrieved with the President Muhammadu Buhari-led administration over how the farmers/herdsmen crisis was being handled."